 Finally, the developer, to its credit, has openly stated that it would be willing to explore alternative development options including a potential land swap for other suitable land within the Bega Valley that would meet the BVSC's stated development goals.
-Direct communication with the BVSC indicated that the developer had not approached them to discuss any alternatives however in subsequent direct communication with the developer, it was revealed that BVSC staff had refused to meet with the developer and declined several meeting requests.
+Direct communication with the BVSC indicated that the developer had not approached them to discuss any alternatives however in subsequent direct communication with the developer, it was revealed that BVSC staff had refused to meet with the developer and declined several meeting requests to discuss alternatives to proceeding with this ancient development consent.